THE LITTLE CLAY CART

 Maitreya.
 Who says that?

 Charudatta.
-[Indicating Sansthanafca] This poor fellow is the instrument
+[Indicating Sansthanafca] This poor fellow is

 that fate uses to accuse me.